Create an out-of-home campaign that gets black people to visit the National Parks.

 This campaign included creating 3 OOH executions with the tagline "Nature is Here, Where are You?".
 The ads were placed at transportation centers in Memphis, Atlanta, and Miami Gardens where there were higher populations of black people.
 The imagery used were photos of black people at park sites, enjoying a variety of activities.
 We chose to use this as it will influence others to visit the parks.
 This campaign will lastly offer free rides to those that live in those areas, tackling both barriers of representation and transportation at the same time.

 In all of our ads, we wanted to show realistic images of black people doing activities in nature.
 We also wanted to create a subliminal but yet inclusive undertones and so the "HERE" in the first sentence of those ads are colored in black skin tones Black, Dark Brown, and Light Brown.

-Another part of our strategy was to use the @melaninbasecamp collaboration to solve select city's issues of either access or resources to National State Parks.
+Another part of our execution was to use the @melaninbasecamp collaboration to solve select city's issues of either access or resources to National State Parks.
 Memphis has an issue of resources and access as there isn't a national park for 187 miles, in Arkansas.
 By placing the ad downtown near transportation, we can show that while resources and parks are far and few, we can help.
-Atlanta also has a minor accessibility issue as there are only two NSP's near the metropolitan area, but by strategically placing targeted ads in the MARTA stations and offering free rides for 3 months we can do our part to increase the number of black people who visit the parks.
+Atlanta also has a minor accessibility issue as there are only two NSP's near the metropolitan area, but by strategically placing targeted ads in the MARTA stations and offering free rides for a limited time we can do our part to increase the number of black people who visit the parks.
 Finally, the Miami Dade area has decent access to 3 National Park Sites, but the community is impoverished.
 By offering rides we can increase the chances that the percentage of black people who visit our parks will increase.